 💬 To run Python applications, first load a suitable Python module.
-CSC has several Python environments available with focus on different application areas, e.g. data science and bio-/geoinformatics.
+CSC has several Python environments available with focus on different application areas, e.g. data science and machine learning, as well as geoinformatics.

-💡 For details, please see the Python page in Docs CSC.
+💡 For more details, please see the Python page in Docs CSC.

 💭 By selecting a suitable Python environment to start with, you’ll minimize the need to install additional packages.